sequelize/sequelize/README.md

 - Spacing.
 Indentation = 2 spaces.
 Also I add a lot of spaces where possible.
 See below.
 - Anonymous functions over names functions.
 Usually I declare a function and assign it to a variable: `var foo = function() {}`
 - Variable declarations.
 If multiple variables are defined, I use a leading comma for separation.
+- Camelcased variable names.
+No underscores.
+- Make sure that key is in objects when iterating over it.
+See below.

 #### 6.1.
 Spaces ####